The Ultimate Guide To Set Up A Reef Tank

 Maintenance Tips And Handling Common Issues

 Maintaining a saltwater tank is an ongoing process that requires patience and dedication.
-You need to keep checking the water parameters, dose regularly to ensure healthy growth of you fish & coral and also firefight issues like aiptasia or different types of algae.
+You need to keep checking the water parameters, dose regularly to ensure healthy growth of you fish & coral and also firefight issues like aiptasia or different types of algae like red slime or cyanobacteria.
 This section will be updated frequently to cover all common issues and how to handle them.

 Hope this guide will be helpful for your reef tank journey.
 Please feel free to ask any questions in the comment section and I will be happy to answer them as best as I can.
 Best of luck!